Tavisco/Palmkedex/README.md

 - [X] Support for Handera special features (VGA Display)
 - [X] Support for Dana (Wide Screen)
 - [X] Highly optimized image and data compressor/decompressor for Palm OS devices (Thanks Dmitry!)
+- [X] Dynamic QR Code generation to open PokemonDB's page for the selected Pokemon

 ## What is planned?
 - [ ] Grid view (Application Launcher style, but with pokemóns)